Underemployment: Underutilization of skills

 As the tertiary education of most students in Western countries is fully or partially subsidized by government monies (because it takes place at a state university or public university or because the student receives government loans or grants), the underemployment of recent college graduates may also be an ineffective use of public resources.
 Several solutions have been proposed to reduce skill-based underemployment: for example, government-imposed restrictions on public university enrollment in degree fields with a very low labor market demand (e.g. fine arts), or changes in degree cost model that reflect potential labour market demand.

 A related kind of underemployment refers to "involuntary part-time" workers, who could (and would like to) be working on a standard work-week (typically full-time employment means 40 hours per week in the United States) schedule but can find only part-time work.
-Underemployment is more prevalent during times of economic stagnation (during recessions or depressions).
+Underemployment is more prevalent during times of economic stagnation (during recessions or depressions) and when financial pressures increase.
 During the Great Depression of the 1930s, many of those who were employed were underemployed.
 Those kinds of underemployment arise because labor markets typically do not "clear" using wage adjustment.
 Instead, there is a non-wage rationing of jobs.